Astro CLI release notes

 New command to update Deployment environment variables

-A new astro deployment variable update command allows you to more easily update an existing environment variable by typing a new value directly into your command line or adding the updated variable to a .env file.
+command allows you to more easily update an existing environment variable by typing a new value directly into your command line or adding the updated variable to a .env

-This command replaces the —update flag that was previously released with the astro deployment variable create command.
-For more information, see the Astro CLI command reference.
+flag that was previously released with the astro deployment variable create

 Additional improvements

-• When you run astro workspace switch, you can now specify a <workspace-id> as part of the command and avoid the prompt to manually select a Workspace
+as part of the command and avoid the prompt to manually select a Workspace - You now need to provide an email address only the first time you run

-• You now need to provide an email address only the first time you run astro login.
-After you run that command once successfully, the Astro CLI will cache your email address in your config.yaml file and not prompt you to enter it again
+.
+After you run that command once successfully, the Astro CLI will cache your email address in yourconfig.yaml

-• The astro deploy and astro dev start commands will now inform you if there is a new version of Astro Runtime available
+commands will now inform you if there is a new version of Astro Runtime available

 Bug fixes

-• Fixed an issue were Deployment API keys would not work locally for some users
+) in it - Fixed an issue were Deployment API keys would not work locally for some users

-1.4.0 (astrocloud)
+1.4.0 (astrocloud

 Release date: April 14, 2022